-Acacia Wright is in the first grade and attends Louise Archer Elementary School in Vienna, Virginia.
+Acacia Wright is in the second grade and attends Louise Archer Elementary School in Vienna, Virginia.
 She won an Award of Excellence in the 2017 National PTA Reflections Awards for her story, “My Color in the Crayon Box”.

 Acacia’s mother is from South Africa and of Indian descent.
 Her father is from the other side of the planet…literally.
 He’s from Anchorage, Alaska.
 Acacia has an older sister named Kiara.

 You can watch Acacia read her award-winning story at the Reflections Showcase, which took place at the Department of Education in Washington D.C., by visiting National PTA’s Facebook page.

 Scott Meeks is the Communications Manager for National PTA and online contributor for Our Children Magazine.
 He’s also a children’s book author and a self-described craftaholic.